 What does frostbite on a chicken comb look like?

-- Area begins to harden.
+- The area begins to harden.

 3rd Degree (the worst)

-- Tissue has died, causing irreversible damage.
+- The tissue has died, causing irreversible damage.

 - Keep your chickens in an indoor heated area.

 - Stressed or unhealthy chickens should never be allowed out in the cold because they are extremely vulnerable to frostbite.

 - Ensure that all of your chickens have ample room to roost.
 This encourages huddling and is far better than a chicken being left alone on the floor/ground.

 - As silly as it sounds, chicken hats are very beneficial in the winters.
 Other variations are found here.